xgeoff/arden/docs/pages/arden-modal.md

 * **Modal \+ verb** creates tone:
    “Me **morai** vare.” → “I will definitely go.”
    “Me **meliv** vare.” → “I might go.”

----

-Would you like to:

-* Try sample sentences using these?

-* Move on to syntax rules?

-* Begin packaging the full Arden language kit?